-Any food can cause weight gain if you overeat.
-Whether your diet is high in fat or high in carbohydrates, if you frequently consume more energy than your body uses you're likely to put on weight.
+Any food can cause weight gain if you eat too much.
+Whether your diet is high in fat or high in carbohydrates, if you frequently consume more energy than your body uses, you're likely to gain weight.

-In fact, gram for gram, carbohydrate contains fewer than half the calories of fat.
+Gram for gram, carbohydrate contains fewer calories of fat.
 Wholegrain varieties of starchy foods are good sources of fibre.
-Foods high in fibre add bulk to your meal and help you feel full.
+Foods high in fibre add bulk to your meal and help you to feel full.

 But foods high in sugar are often high in calories, and eating these foods too often can contribute to you becoming overweight.